isabella232/dynamic-media-classic.en-1/help/testing-integration-viewing-analytics-report.md

 >[!NOTE]
 >
->All Dynamic Media Classic viewer data is displayed and reported in Custom Traffic reports or Custom Conversion reports of Adobe Analytics.
+>All Adobe Dynamic Media Classic viewer data is displayed and reported in Custom Traffic reports or Custom Conversion reports of Adobe Analytics.

 For more information, see [Analytics Tutorials](https://experienceleague.adobe.com/docs/analytics-learn/tutorials/overview.html).